Fever (The Morning Show): Accolades

-TVLine named Jennifer Aniston as a honorable mention for the "Performer of the Week" for the week of November 20, 2021, for his performance in the episode.
+TVLine named Jennifer Aniston as an honorable mention for the "Performer of the Week" for the week of November 20, 2021, for his performance in the episode.
 The site wrote, "Say what you will about The Morning Shows polarizing second season: Jennifer Aniston was on fire in the finale.
 As Alex was laid low both physically and emotionally by COVID-19, Aniston turned in a performance that blunted absolutely zero of the character's barb-lined edges.
 We loved it.
 The Emmy winner's most impressive moment (of the season, perhaps?) came during Alex's UBA+ broadcast in which she chose to drop Alex's morning-show mask and let the world see her fury over being publicly swept up in Mitch's mess.
 She cried.
 She raged.
 She commanded everyone to “get on the Alex Levy train or stay at the station.”
 We still don't think we like Alex Levy all that much, but man, do we love watching Aniston play her."